warner/foolscap/doc/using-foolscap.rst

 listen on a port, and tell it the protocol/hostname/portnumber at which that port is accessibly to the outside world.

-In general, the Tub will generate its own identity, the *TubID* , by creating an SSL public key certificate and hashing it into a suitably-long random-looking string.
+The Tub will generate its own identity, the *TubID* , by creating an SSL public key certificate and hashing it into a suitably-long random-looking string.
 This is the primary identifier of the Tub: everything else is just a *location hint* that suggests how the Tub might be reached.
 The fact that the TubID is tied to the public key allows FURLs to be "secure" references (meaning that no third party can cause you to connect to the wrong reference).
 You can also create a Tub with a pre-existing certificate, which is how Tubs can retain a persistent identity over multiple executions.

-You can also create an ``UnauthenticatedTub`` , which has an empty TubID.
-Hosting and connecting to unauthenticated Tubs do not require the pyOpenSSL library, but do not provide privacy, authentication, connection redirection, or shared listening ports.
-The FURLs that point to unauthenticated Tubs have a distinct form (starting with ``pbu:`` instead of ``pb:`` ) to make sure they are not mistaken for authenticated Tubs.
-Foolscap uses authenticated Tubs by default.

 Having the Tub listen on a TCP port is as simple as calling ``Tub.listenOn` with a ``twisted.application.strports`` -formatted port specification string.